esphome/esphome-docs/components/lvgl.rst

 ``label``
 *********

-A label is the basic object type that is used to display text.
+A label is the basic widget type that is used to display text.

 .. figure:: /components/images/lvgl_label.png
     :align: center